Academics at Highland

 Because there is so much to do, the toughest challenge an Upper School student faces is time management.
 Challenging college preparatory academics are the norm.
 They often include Advanced Placement and Honors courses in math, sciences, English, foreign languages, history, and the arts.

-There is also exposure to the fine and performing arts in our Center for the Arts.
+There is also exposure to the fine and performing arts in our Michael A. Hughes Center for the Arts.
 Opportunities flourish for full participation in athletics throughout the year.
 In the Upper School, there are many paths to excellence and a supportive environment in which to achieve at the highest possible levels.

 Here, challenge and support go hand in hand.
 A low student-teacher ratio ensures that students receive the individual attention they need to develop independence and confidence—skills essential for success in college and in life.